Ashraf-Algumaei/url-lookup-service/README.md

 2. In the root directory, run `make local-deploy`.
 It will run the tests and builds the application in a docker container.
 3. The service will be running in `http://localhost:3002`.
 You can now hit the service using your tool of choice (Sample postman collection can be found under `assest` folder)

+## Testing
+The service currently has Unit tests implemented.
+Below are the steps to run the tests:
+1. Create a `.env` file in the root directory with the contents below:
+`COSMOS_DB_MASTER_KEY=<Databse-key>`
+(this will contain the database secret key)
+2. In the root directory, run `make tests`.
+This will run only the tests implemented and will fail if any tests do not pass.

 # Future Enhancements
 1. Endpoint for deleting URLs from the Database
 2. Integration tests